top of page

 Buddhist Singing Bowl

-About Voice Therapy
+About Voice & Sound Therapy

 Our voices are the essence of us.
 They are intimate, immediate and powerful tools for expression and healing.
 Voice therapy offers a way of nurturing ourselves, restoring balance in our mind and body and sometimes working through something that is difficult in our lives.
+The element of voice is incorporated into the therapeutic sessions I hold in different ways.

 I am currently looking for individuals who would like to receive free voice therapy treatments in return for helping me to complete my training.
 If you are interested you can find out more and get in touch here

-A Somatic & Holistic Approach to Healing
+Background: A Somatic & Holistic Approach to Healing

 Girl Lying in Grass